phpwalter/End.of.Days/Cards/MoM/MoM.Horrors.md

-Here is the sorted markdown list by "Card Name":

 ### Horror Cards

 1. **Card Name**: Absolute Terror
     - **Expansion**: Core Set
     - **Card Count**: 2
+       - **Card 1**: "Absolute Terror"
+          - **Effect**: You make a very small noise somewhere in the back of your throat.
+You find that you are weeping, silently.
+       - **Card 2**: "Absolute Terror"
           - **Effect**: The only thing louder than your pounding heart is your desperate, ragged breathing.
     - **Outcome**: Suffer 1 additional facedown Horror.
 Then flip this card facedown.
     - **Resolution**: Resolve Immediately